Configure Windows authentication

 - Depending on the configuration of your database server, you can use Windows authentication on server-level or database-level.
 If you switch between authentication modes on server-level, other databases on this server will also be affected.

 - You can only use Windows authentication if all Identity Director components are member of a domain in the same AD forest or of a trusted domain (typically single-tenant sites).
 In an environment with disjointed AD connectivity (typically in multi-tenant sites), Windows authentication is not supported.

 - Windows authentication is not supported on Domain Controllers and on Microsoft Windows Small Business Server.

 - In Microsoft Active Directory, create a Group for service accounts.

 - Create an Active Directory User that is a member of this service accounts group.

 - Log on as a service for the service accounts group.

 - Add the service accounts group to the local administrators group.

-- Link the policy to the OU that contains the computers running the Management Portal, Setup and Sync Tool, Transaction Engine and/or Catalog Services.
+- Link the policy to the OU that contains the devices running the Management Portal, Setup and Sync Tool and/or Transaction Engine.